ScenicNL: Generating Probabilistic Scenario Programs from Natural Language: Introduction

 \section{Introduction}

-Robust validation of the safety and performance of end-to-end autonomous driving systems in simulation requires an extensive and diverse dataset of simulations modeling more dangerous and unusual driving scenarios.
-This allows for more precise measures of vehicle behavior and safety in higher-risk scenarios that may not appear as frequently in on-road testing or log-based simulations.
+Robust verification and validation of the safety and performance of autonomous artificial intelligence (AI) enabled cyber-physical systems (CPS) requires an integrated approach spanning formal modeling, simulation, and scalable verification and testing methods~\citep{seshia-cacm22a}.
+Simulation-based verification requires performing an extensive and diverse set of simulations including scenarios that are more dangerous and unusual than typical scenarios.
+As an example, for autonomous driving systems, this allows for evaluation of safety in higher-risk scenarios that may not appear as frequently in on-road testing or log-based simulations.
 Within this domain, there exists a plethora of detailed driving data available through datasets such as nuScenes \citep{caesar_nuscenes_2020} or Berkeley Deep Drive 100K \citep{yu_bdd100k_2020}.
-There are also video-only datasets specifically detailing accidents such as the Dashcam Accident Dataset \citep{dashcam_dataset} and Car Crash Dataset \citep{car_crash_dataset_2020}.
-Recent works such as that by \citet{adewopo2024big} integrate some of these existing datasets into a large video dataset from multiple source such as dashcams, sensors, traffic surveillance, and small clips from selected video streaming platforms.
+Recent works such as that by \citet{adewopo2024big} integrate some of these existing datasets into a large video dataset from multiple sources such as dashcams, sensors, traffic surveillance, and small clips from selected video streaming platforms.